cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 **Dag.run()** will therefore make 120 iterations in the most optimal manner possible.

-You only have to specify the changed input values between runs.
+Subsequently, you only have to specify the *changed* input values between runs.
 For example...

 ```js
 dag.input([['surface.primary.fuel.model.catalogKey', ['gs4']]) // Grass-shrub 124